 Holistic, Comprehensive Treatment of Graves’ Disease

-My comprehensive approach to treat – and often cure – Graves disease is based on my holistic principle: SVEVM, outlined below.
+My comprehensive approach to treat – and often cure – Graves Disease is based on my holistic principle: SVEVM, outlined below.

 Stress Managment to alleviate fear, worries and anxiety, as stress is at the root of Graves’ autoimmune process.

-Nutirion: Gluten-free diet.
+Nutriton: Gluten-free diet.

 Exercise/Rest: Limit exercise to easy walking for about 30 minutes a day, three times a week.
 Rest more.
 Sleep at least 8 hours at night.

-Vitamins: Vitamin D3 is the most important vitamin for Graves disease.
-But it should be in high doses and in combination with vitamin K2.
-In general, vitamin D3 dose should be 10,000 IU per 100 Lbs. body weight.
-Click here for vitamin D3 + K2 combination.
+Vitamins: Vitamin D3 is the most important vitamin for Graves Disease, but it should be in high doses and in combination with Vitamin K2.
+In general, Vitamin D3 dose should be 10,000 IU per 100 Lbs. body weight.
+Click here for Vitamin D3 + K2 combination.

 Medications: Judicious use of anti-thyroid medications and betablockers for a short term.
 Avoid Radioactive Iodine and thyroid Surgery.

 For details, please refer to my book, “Graves’ Disease And Hyperthyroidism”

 In contrast to my holistic approach, the usual treatment of Graves Disease is as follows: